 - Felicia Baiden’s article In Active Pursuit of Linguistic Justice in the “Linguistic Justice” column of Scribbles N’ Bits explores how Black Language is (and isn’t) sustained in literacy classrooms.

 Upcoming Linguistic Justice Collaborative presentations:

-- Eric Parker, Leah Panther, Kristie Smith, Felicia Baiden, Virginie Jackson, Robert Bonner, Elizabeth Brudrige, Robbie Barber, Sally Stanhope, Latie McCord, Amberly Evans, Merlong Hightower, and Alaa Hedeeb will be at the National Council of Teachers of English conference in Columbus, Ohio November 16-19th presenting the structured roundtable session, “Connecting language, race, history, and place: Curricularizing language and linguistic justice”.
+- Eric Parker, Leah Panther, Kristie Smith, Felicia Baiden, Virginie Jackson, Robert Bonner, Elizabeth Burbridge, Robbie Barber, Sally Stanhope, Latise McCord, Amberly Evans, Merlong Hightower, Ebonie Thompson, Laquita Duvall, and Alaa Hedeeb will be at the National Council of Teachers of English conference in Columbus, Ohio November 16-19th presenting the structured roundtable session, “Connecting language, race, history, and place: Curricularizing language and linguistic justice”.